- Enjoy a cultural tour of San José

 After eating you'll continue working on the ranch, and once this full-day tour comes to a close, the car service will return you to your hotel.

-Day 15: Rincón de la Vieja to San José
+Day 15: Rincón de la Vieja to Liberia

-In the morning you'll say goodbye to Rincon de la Vieja Volcano as your private transfer takes you on a 4.5-hour drive south back to San José.
+In the morning you'll relax at your hotel, or take a final hike in the surrounding forests.
+Your private transfer will pick you up late afternoon to transfer you to Liberia.
 On the way, you'll pass by towering volcanoes and enjoy the fertile green valleys and rolling hills of Costa Rica's Central Valley.
-After arriving at your hotel, you can relax after your long journey.
+After arriving at your hotel, you can relax or go explore the city.

 It's time to say adiós to Costa Rica.
-Depending on your departure time, you'll have the morning to explore more of San José, relax in a café, and/or browse some shops before boarding your flight home.
+Depending on your departure time, you can enjoy a relaxing morning, drink coffee at the local cafe, and/or browse some shops before boarding your flight home.